 Taylor really excels when it comes to making great quality, Stripped back guitars that put the emphasis on the player and the tones rather than flashy accessories and details.
 It combines classic design with modern engineering, which adds up to a sweet sounding, guitar that’s comfortable and built to last.

-The Taylor Academy 12 is another model in Taylor’s student grade lineup, and Subsequently offers simple, yet elegant styling.
-It had a Grand Concert body, which was notably smaller than the Academy 10 dreadnought, making it a great choice for smaller players, or those looking for a more Paula guitar type experience.
+The Taylor Academy 12 is another model in Taylor’s student-grade lineup, offering simple, yet elegant styling.
+It had a Grand Concert body, which was notably smaller than the Academy 10 dreadnought, making it a great choice for smaller players or those looking for a more Paula-guitar type experience.

-The top on the Academy 12 was made with solid Sitka spruce, while the back and sides were crafted from layered sapele, Which is a common mahogany substitute, and truthfully a pretty close match in terms of looks and tone.
-For added comfort, it also had a beveled top, this is something that until recently was only available on high-end US made models, so it was extremely pleasing to see this on an affordable guitar.
+The top on the Academy 12 was made with solid Sitka spruce.
+The back and sides were crafted from layered sapele, a common mahogany substitute and truthfully a pretty close match in terms of looks and tone.
+For added comfort, it also had a beveled top, which until recently was only available on high-end US-made models.
+So it was extremely pleasing to see this on an affordable guitar.

-One slight criticism that we did have was that due to the smaller and lighter body, it felt more neck heavy than the Academy 10.
-When playing seated this isn’t much of a problem, but when playing standing, it was quite apparent that it wasn’t as well balanced.
+One slight criticism was that due to the smaller and lighter body, it felt more neck-heavy than the Academy 10.
+When playing seated, this isn’t much of a problem, but when standing, it was quite apparent that it wasn’t as well-balanced.

-It was a great opportunity getting to test the Academy12 alongside The Academy 10.
-Both being made with identical words, it was really interesting to get an objective comparison of the tones from each model.
-The Academy 12 was much better suited to fingerpicking than it was strumming, and rewards players with a light touch.
+It was a great opportunity getting to test the Academy 12 alongside The Academy 10.
+Both are made with identical woods, so it was really interesting to get an objective comparison of the tones from each model.
+The Academy 12 was much better suited to fingerpicking than strumming, and it rewards players with a light touch.
 We found the tones to be warm, well-balanced, and articulated with great note separation and nuance.

-The chromed Taylor branded tuning machines offered excellent reliability.
-Once again, this model wowed us with its excellent tuning stability, which was assisted by the NuBone nut, and the elixir nanoweb strings that come standard on this model from the factory.
+The chromed Taylor-branded tuning machines offered excellent reliability.
+Once again, this model wowed us with its excellent tuning stability, which was assisted by the NuBone nut and the elixir Nanoweb strings that come standard on this model.

-How To Choose the Best Taylor Acoustic Guitar
+How to Choose the Right Taylor For You

 Taylor runs just 2 production plants, 1 in El Cajon, California, and the other just 38 miles away in Tecate, Mexico.

-The American made models are made by the brand’s most skilled luthiers, and built to tighter tolerances, explaining the higher price.
-In addition, the “Made in USA” label also helps a lot with the residual value of the guitar should you ever want to sell it.
+The American-made models are made by the brand’s most skilled luthiers, and built to tighter tolerances, explaining the higher price.
+In addition, the “Made in USA” label also helps with the residual value of the guitar should you ever want to sell it.

 The other major thing to consider with Taylor guitars is the body style.
 Taylor makes 5 different body styles, each with distinct tones and playability.

-The GT acoustic is Taylor’s smallest size (excluding Baby Taylor/GS Mini models).
-It’s known for its portability and tight tones.
+The GT acoustic is Taylor’s smallest size (excluding Baby Taylor/GS Mini models) and is known for its portability and tight tones.

-To recap our favorites from this incredibly competitive roundup – our top pick was the Taylor American Dream AD17 thanks to its incredible tones and fantastic build quality.
-Our best value pick was Taylor Baby Taylor BT1 – it gave us premium sound quality and high end features at a phenomenal price.
-Our Editor’s Choice went to our Favorite model in the entire lineup – the Taylor K14ce – it was a professional grade instrument with effortless playability and the most incredible tones.
+To recap our favorites from this incredibly competitive roundup, our Top Pick was the Taylor American Dream AD17 thanks to its incredible tones and fantastic build quality.
+Our Best Value pick was Taylor Baby Taylor BT1, which gave us premium sound quality and high-end features at a phenomenal price.
+And our Editor’s Choice went to our favorite model in the entire lineup, the Taylor K14ce, a professional-grade instrument with effortless playability and the most incredible tones.